actor-framework/actor-framework.github.io/_posts/2016-05-02-a-glimpse-at-the-future-of-caf.md

 Sometimes, a design outlives its usefulness.
 CAF started with its first commit on March 4, 2011.
 Its mission statement?
 Provide a lightweight, domain-specifc language (DSL) for actors in C++.
-The user-facing API should be as minimalistic as possible by hiding internal state of the actor system.
-Components such as the scheduler or the middleman are lazily initialized singletons.
-This design works great as long as applications do not wish to configure individual components of the actor system.
-With a growing userbase and more fields of applications, it becomes clear that hiding as much state of the system as possible puts obstacles in the way of many users.
+The user-facing API should be as minimalistic as possible by hiding internal state of the actor runtime.
+Key components, such as scheduler or middleman, run as lazily initialized singletons.
+This design works great as long as applications do not wish to configure parameters of these global components.
+With a growing user base and more fields of applications, it becomes clear that hiding as much state of the system as possible puts obstacles in the way of many users.

-After much consideration, we decided to start over with a new API design in 0.15.
-The next release of CAF embodies our vision for a 1.0 release and addresses all the feedback we collected over the years.
+After much consideration, we decided to start over with a API in 0.15.
+The next release of CAF embodies our vision for a 1.0 release, and addresses the vibrant feedback we received over the years.
 The new anchor of CAF applications is `actor_system`, which replaces the previous singleton-based design.
+An actor system encapsulates runtime state, which CAF previously maintained globally, such as announced type information and scheduler behavior.
+Users can now fully control the initialization phase of an actor system.
+Aside from improved configurability, this change has the advantage that multiple actor systems can now co-exist in the same process, e.g., one with a scheduler tuned for high-throughput and one with a scheduler optimized for low latency scenarios.

-Users are in full control over the setup phase of actor systems and most of the system can now be configured via `.ini` files.
-We also replaced misleading function names like `sync_send` with more intuitive names and improved the garbage collection based on reference counting.
-Without further ado, this is how the hello world example will look like in 0.15:
+With CAF 0.15, we replaced misleading function names with more intuitive ones (e.g., `sync_send` with `request`).
+We also improved the reference counting implementation used for actor garbage collection.
+Without further ado, this is how the Hello World example will look in 0.15:

 ```cpp
 behavior mirror(event_based_actor* self) {